top of page

 For a deeper dive: Please see the article How behavioral economics redefined rationality

-It is acknowledged that our world has deterministic features based on physics such as Einstein’s famous Special Theory of Relativity equation -> E= MC^2 or Newton’s Second Law of Motion equation -> F=MxA, and many others.
 Also, our past nature and nurture environment has a massive influence on the availability of and the challenge to make certain decisions.
 Sapolsky does a great job describing those challenges.
+In this way, determinists are narrowly correct.

 As a thought experiment, let us say you could play back the tape to an exact moment in the past.
-Would we make the same decision and would the world turn out the same?
-Without any more information and with the same decision processes - a determinist would argue we would not make a different decision and the world would turn out the same.
+Would we make the same decision, and would the world turn out the same?
+Without any more information and with the same decision processes, a determinist would argue we would not make a different decision, and the world would turn out the same.

 So, the degree to which the world is deterministic or we have free will is the wrong question.
 I propose the correct question is -- How can people behave in the decision moment to make the best decision, given both their priors and their opportunities?
 In this case, we do not have perfect information and we need to make the best decision we can TODAY.
 Then, in the moments that follow, we will need to make varying decisions because wild volatility ensures those future moments include uncertainty.
 Part of this is recognition of what Buddhists call "emptiness."
 This is the idea that we are the sum of all those around us.
 Effectively, our existence is only a reflection of the world around us.
 We are an empty, ever-changing vessel crafted by our impermanent environment.